-The River Dodder rises in Glenasmole Valley and flows through South Dublin County into the Grand Canal Basin at Ringsend.
+The River Dodder rises in Glenasmole Valley and flows through South Dublin County, the Dublin City Council area and Dun Laoghaire-Rathdown administrative area and into the Grand Canal Basin at Ringsend.
 This significant network provides a unique opportunity to connect South Dublin County's GI network with adjacent counties.
-The River Dodder is a strategic GI corridor for biodiversity, linking several Natura 2000 sites, the Dublin / Wicklow Mountains and the Irish Sea.
+The River Dodder is a strategic GI corridor for biodiversity, linking several Natura 2000 sites, the Dublin/Wicklow Mountains and the Irish Sea.

-Chapter 4 of this Plan recognises the importance of protecting and enhancing the River Dodder Corridor, to monitor any negative impacts on biodiversity and protected species in order to maintain the high value of this corridor as a GI link through the County.
+Chapter 4 of this Plan recognises the importance of protecting and enhancing the River Dodder Corridor, to monitor any negative impacts on biodiversity and protected species in order to maintain the high value of this Corridor as a GI link through the County.
 This strategic corridor is represented as 'Corridor 1 - The Dodder River' in Chapter 4.